Trademarked Colors: Owens Corning Pink

 “The relationship between Owens Corning and the Pink Panther is nothing short of remarkable,” said Suzanne Harnett, Owens Corning’s Vice President of Corporate Affairs.
 “For 40 years, the Pink Panther has been a smart and stylish ambassador for our company, speaking persuasively to our brand promise despite never uttering a word.”

-Owens Corning’s embrace of its pink identity shows the importance of maintaining a consistent, easily identifiable image.
-Today, contractors choose the pink products five times more often than they choose any other brand.
+Owens Corning’s embrace of its pink identity has helped solidify its place as a leader among insulation businesses.
+Today, contractors choose Owens Corning’s pink products five times more often than they choose any other brand.

 Defending Its Trademarks

+The aggressive defense of its trademark protection underscores Owens Corning’s commitment to maintaining its market position.
 Owens Corning has been associated with a single color ever since a mistake turned its insulation pink.
-Helped by a well-known pink mascot, the company’s future looks like it will continue to be rosy.
+Helped by a well-known pink mascot, the company’s future looks like it will continue to be rosy, despite the ongoing issues surrounding trademark enforcement in the United States and abroad.